American warship destroys Iranian drone in Strait of Hormuz

 The announcement cleared up the fate of the missing ship but raised a host of other questions and heightened worries about the free flow of traffic in the Strait of Hormuz, one of the world’s most critical petroleum shipping routes.
 One-fifth of global crude exports passes through the strait.

-Associated Press writers Ian Phillips in New York and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Ian Phillips in New York, Aya Batrawy in Dubai, United Arab Emirates, and Jennifer Peltz at the United Nations contributed to this report.